Student Blog

 Trans Genes?

-After weeks of heated debate, on February 26, 2020, the Idaho state House passed a bill banning transgender female athletes from participating school sports on female teams on and the bill wi
+On February 26, 2020, the Idaho state House passed a bill banning transgender female athletes from participating in school sports on female teams.

 Gene Discovery Helps Explain How Humans May Have ‘Self-Domesticated’